-BAT: Aaron's birthday Christy, Aaron's cousins Kally, and Sarah and I experimented with telepathy.
+BAT: On Aaron's birthday, his aunt Christy, his cousins Kally, and Sarah and I experimented with telepathy.
 Each wrote an animal on a piece of paper.
 We sat on the floor holding hands, arranging ourselves in a circle, legs in, so that our feet were touching.
 The “sender” thought about/imagined her animal and the receivers had seven minutes to try to "get it."
 When the timer buzzed, we counted together…one, two, three – then all three receivers said aloud simultaneously, the animal that had come to mind.

 We had no luck until Sarah was the sender and Christy, Kally, and I were the receivers.
 Timer rings.
 One, two, three – we said simultaneously – “BIRD”...Sarah’s animal was a bat.